MXCzkEVM/SupernodeV2-devdocs/docs/Resources/tns.md

 ## 9. User Restrictions

 To maintain the integrity and security of our platform:
-- The use of the wallet for any illegal, unauthorized, or nefarious purposes is strictly prohibited.
+- Users might face restrictions or prohibitions in specific jurisdictions or sanctioned countries, including those subject to OFAC regulations.
-- Users from specific jurisdictions or sanctioned countries might face restrictions or prohibitions.
+- These restrictions are in compliance with external legal obligations and international sanctions, not decisions made by our organization.

 ## 10. Service Limitations and Modifications